EdgeNet-project/edgenet-project.github.io/pages/node-contribution.md

 The machine can be virtual or physical.
 It must have a public IP address, and at-least 2 CPU cores, and 1 GiB of memory.
 The ed operating systems are CentOS 8+, Fedora 32+, and Ubuntu 18.04+.
-EdgeNet does not yet support Arm processors or OpenVZ virtual machines.
+EdgeNet does not yet support ARM processors or OpenVZ virtual machines.

 Make sure that [wget](https://www.gnu.org/software/wget/) is installed, run the following command, and follow the on-screen instructions: